aaronpowell/aaronpowell.github.io/src/documents/posts/2011-05-21-jquery-validation-and-javascript-posts.md

---- cson
+---
   title: "jQuery validation, JavaScript form submitting and another bad idea"
   metaTitle: "jQuery validation, JavaScript form submitting and another bad idea"
   description: ""
   revised: "2011-05-22"
   date: "2011-05-21"
-tags: ["jquery","javascript"]
+  tags:
+    - "jquery"
+    - "javascript"
   migrated: "true"
-urls: ["/javascript/jquery-validation-and-javascript-posts"]
+  urls:
+    - "/javascript/jquery-validation-and-javascript-posts"
-summary: """
+  summary: ""

-"""
 ---
 [In my last post][1] I looked at how to use jQuery validation in a dynamic form and some problems you can have with handling rule sets.